Nowadays, Paladin leveling is easy. Paladins are now the weapon of choice for many roles, giving the class great flexibility.

-- Stamina is important if you’re getting killed, otherwise you don’t need much.
+- Stamina is important if you’re getting killed too often,,, otherwise you don’t need much.
 If you’re on a PvP server you might want more.
 Protection values Stam a lot more for tanking.

 - Agility is useless to you.

-- Mastery is a big snooze for Ret ., the #1 secondary stat for Protection, medium value for Holy.
+- Mastery is good for Ret .and Protection, medium value for Holy.

 Gems and Enchants

 Enchants can be very expensive, so skip them until you have the gold.
 You’ll level fast enough that you will outgrow your gear quickly and the enchants probably won’t be cost effective.
 Gems are a nice little boost for when you find that piece of socketed gear.
-You won’t see many gem slots before 60, though.
+You won’t see many gem slots these days, though.

-- Gems: Ret. gems for Strength, Holy gems for Int.
+- Gems: Ret. gems for Strength, Prot, for Str or Stam, Holy gems for Int.

 - Enchants: Sometimes you can find gems and enchants for very little gold, so it’s worth looking occasionally.